KDE/digikam-doc/batch_queue/queue_settings.rst

 This view allows to customize important rules while the queue is processed.

-The **RAW Files Loading** setting configure how the RAW files will be processed: using the **RAW Decoding** settings to process standard demosaicing (see below), or tho use the **Embedded Preview**.
+The **RAW Files Loading** setting configure how the RAW files will be processed: using the **RAW Decoding** settings to process standard demosaicing (see below), or through the use of the **Embedded Preview**.
 This last one is very fast compared to RAW decoded.

-The **Target File Exists** setting allow to customize the behavior when target file exists.
+The **Target File Exists** setting allows to customize the behavior when target file exists.
 You can **Store as a Different file Name**, **Overwrite Automatically** the file, or **Skip Automatically** to don't touch the target file.
 In all cases, Batch Queue Manager will not ask you about this behavior while running.

 The **Save Image as a Newly Created Branch** setting will use **Image Versioning** to name target files.
 It's the same behavior when you export file from **Image Editor** when Versioning feature is enabled.